G-N6FKKZQ22H

 From the seedling to full maturity, a fir tree takes seven years to grow.
 Every year, Christian Marois makes sure that he replants 10 to 20% more trees than he cuts down.
 “We’re doing our share to increase the number of trees on the planet.”
 Unsold trees are recovered to make essential oil, while trees that are too dry are chipped.

 What motivates you to get up in the morning?
+Work.

 Three words to describe the market atmosphere.
+Reunion, joy, magic.

+What are your fondest memories on the farm?
 Coming back in the middle of the night after cutting trees with my parents in our small truck loaded to the hilt.
 The mood was festive!

-Text by Sophie Allard, Caribou magazine
+Text by Sophie Allard, magazine Caribou

 Photos by Daphné Caron